-Either party may terminate this Agreement at any time by giving written notice of such termination by certified mail, return receipt requested, or by hand delivery, to the other party and specifying the effective date thereof, at least thirty (30) days before the effective date of such termination.
-If this MOU is terminated pursuant to this paragraph, the Subrecipient shall be exclusively limited to receiving compensation for only the work satisfactorily performed up to and including the effective date of termination.
+Either party may terminate this Agreement at any time by giving written notice to the other party of such termination, and specifying the effective date thereof, at least 30 days before the effective date of such termination.
+In that event, all finished or unfinished documents and other materials as described in Paragraph 22 above, shall, at the option of the County, become its property.